DANNY FOLEY

 CHIPPER ANDERSON

-Chipper attended the University of Lynchburg where he obtained his Bachelor's degree in Exercise Physiology, and he obtained his Master's degree in Exercise Science with a concentration in Fitness and Performance at Liberty University.
-He is a certified strength and conditioning coach through the National Strength and Conditioning Association (NSCA); as well as a certified exercise physiologist through the American College of Sports Medicine (ACSM).
-He is a strength and conditioning coach at Virginia High Performance, in Virginia Beach Virginia, where he predominantly works with special warfare operators specializing in restorative strength training.
+Chipper holds a Bachelor's degree in Exercise Physiology from the University of Lynchburg and a Master's degree in Exercise Science with a focus on Fitness and Performance from Liberty University.
+Currently, he is pursuing his Doctorate of Philosophy in Health Sciences (Ph.D.) at Liberty University.
+He is a certified strength and conditioning coach accredited by the National Strength and Conditioning Association (NSCA) and a certified exercise physiologist recognized by the American College of Sports Medicine (ACSM).
+Acting as the lead strength and conditioning coach at Virginia High Performance in Virginia Beach, Virginia, Chipper specializes in providing one-on-one restorative strength training programs for special warfare operators.

 MS, CSCS, EP-C